 As a result of these challenges, more facilities are examining a range of on-site food waste disposal solutions.
 On-site food waste disposal can range from in-house composting to a range of equipment types that break down organic matter.
 Solutions such as on-site aerobic biodigesters use microorganisms and enzymes to break down organic material enough that the resulting waste can be discharged directly into the wastewater system.

 These on-site solutions are particularly valuable in that they make for a long-term, sustainable approach to reducing prison costs.
 With little maintenance required, most of these systems can run with little disruption despite variations in prison occupancy or other outside disruptions.

 2020 made a strong case for the need for on-site systems.
-As the experts with GreenPrisons point out, the COVID-19 pandemic has pushed most correctional facilities to operate on some kind of locked down status.
+The COVID-19 pandemic has pushed most correctional facilities to operate on some kind of locked down status.
 This is preventing many inmate crews from continuing gardening, recycling and other typical waste reduction strategies that involve moving waste or waste byproducts off-site.